JeremyJestel716/store-inventory-management-system/README.md

 line 84-88- save products

 ### F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
+fail.html
+line 1-12- html file template to display the buy was a fail suc.html line 1-12- html file template to display the buy was a success productservice.java line 20- new method declaration in interface for decrement productserviceimpl.java line 69-80- method implementation of decrement
+line 71- find product by id
+line 73- check if inventory less than 1 line 74- decrement the inventory line 75- save the product to repo line 76- return true line 78- return false otherwise
+Mainscreen.html
+line 86- add button to table to buy Mainscreencontroller.java line 13- import ability to request parameters line 56-62- get mapping in controller for the button to decrement inventory if possible

 ### G.  Modify the parts to track maximum and minimum inventory by doing the following: